vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/12_Wind_Energy.md

 [^21]: The blades are like long airplane wings and are mounted so that they can be rotated on an axis running the length of the blade, allowing them to engage the wind at any angle, thus varying efficiency.

-[^22]: A typical shut-off wind speed for tur- bines is 20-30 m/s.
+[^22]: A typical shut-off wind speed for turbines is 20-30 m/s.
 1500
 2000
 Electrical power [kW]